Emotional and mental well-being

 Contact Us

-If you feel you are in crisis or emergency and this is outside of the Detroit Mercy Wellness Center clinic hours (10 a.m. to 4 p.m.) please contact the following:
+If you are a student who feels in crisis or emergency and this is outside of the Detroit Mercy Wellness Center clinic hours (10 a.m. to 4 p.m.) please contact the following:

 Emergency Assistance